multi-coop/datami-website-content/texts/blog/en/posts/main-ideas.md

 ### A widgets collection...

-Gitribute is constituted by of a collection of widgets you can use separatly or compose with.
+Vizboard is constituted by of a collection of widgets you can use separatly or compose with.

 We didn't want to centralize a service and/or your data.